dwjoyce/pythonbook/Starting with Python's IDLE.rst

 Welcome to our guide on learning Python!

 Programming is the art of logical thinking.
 It takes a problem, and breaks it down into simple steps expressed in a form that a computer can translate into its own machine code.
 Computer languages are different from human languages in that they are formal and unambiguous.
-The formal aspect means they are specified in advance.
+The formal aspect means they are specified in advance with a set notation and arrangement of keywords.
 They are unambiguous so that the program will always do the same thing every time, given the same circumstances.

+Knowing how to program a computer is a great skill to have, even if you are not a professional programmer.
+You can program in almost any field of work - especially when you need to transform data (the basis of information) from one form to another.
+It means you are not simply using other people work, but you have the ability create this work yourself.
+If you can never program a computer, it is like living in world that you can only read other people's writing, unable to create your own.
+Programming is very much a creative process - you are instructing a computer to follow your what you are thinking, down to the letter!

 Python is a fantastic first computer language to learn.
 It is easy to pick up, but at the same time is very useful to computer professionals so is not just a beginner's language.
 It is used by large companies such as NASA, Google, Microsoft, Yahoo and Dropbox.
 It is also used by many educational institutions when learning programming, such as Cambridge University.